St. Helena restaurants turn to outdoor dining

-Gillwoods has closed its dining room and set up 12 tables in front of and behind the restaurant.
+Gillwoods has closed its dining room and set up 12 tables in front of and behind the St. Helena restaurant.

 “The staff’s getting their workout,” said co-owner Jennifer Fradelizio.
 “It’s a long walk around that building.
 But they’re glad to be working.”